shanselman/firsttimersonly/README.md

 If you are an OSS project owner, we have some tips for you to enable you to be instrumental in ushering a new batch of programmers into the community.

 *An initiative by <a href="https://github.com/shanselman">SHANSELMAN</a> and <a href="https://github.com/kentcdodds">KENTCDODDS</a>*
+*Please read contributing guidelines carefully with new updated rules before submitting any pull request.